How these 10 companies are using AI for customer service

 7. Honeylove

 It makes sense that a garment brand like Honeylove would be focused on top-notch support.
-However, the team was struggling with escalations slowing things down.
+However, the team was struggling with escalations, slowing things down.
 Waiting for help from a team lead was a major bottleneck for agents — one they knew AI could solve.

-Honeylove partnered with Assembled to develop a tailored version of Assembled Assist focused on helping agents answer questions they would have otherwise escalated to team leads.
+Honeylove partnered with Assembled to develop a tailored version of Assembled AI focused on helping agents answer questions they would have otherwise escalated to team leads.
 The result was a system fine-tuned to Honeylove that knew about garment sizing, upcoming sales, and the intricacies of Honeylove’s return policy that could provide accurate, auto-drafted replies for agents.

 8. Lulu and Georgia